 IA recognizes that electronic mail (email) can be a valuable communication tool, when it is used judiciously and in accordance with privacy laws and the school internet ethics code.
-To help us implement School email policy, IA faculty and staff members are provided with school e-mail accounts to improve the efficiency and effectiveness of communication both within the school and with the parent/guardian community.
-Faculty and staff are required to use their school email for all communications with parents.
+To help us implement the School communication policy, IA faculty and staff members are provided with ParentSquare accounts to improve the efficiency and effectiveness of communication both within the school and with the parent/guardian community.
+Faculty and staff are required to use ParentSquare for all communications with parents.

-In the interest of ensuring that email is a positive influence on our learning community of committed parents/guardians, teachers, students, and friends, we are instituting these e-mail guidelines for parent-teacher communication.
+In the interest of ensuring that email is a positive influence on our learning community of committed parents/guardians, teachers, students, and friends, we are instituting these ParentSquare guidelines for parent-teacher communication.

-- Keep the email short, no more than 1-2 brief paragraphs is a good rule, and request to schedule a time to meet or to speak via telephone - Respect teacher planning time by sending email only when necessary - Keep the content appropriate and specific - Please keep all contacts professional.
+- Keep the message short, no more than 1paragraph is a good rule, and request to schedule a time to meet or to speak via telephone if you need more communication. - Respect teacher planning time by sending message only when necessary - Keep the content appropriate and specific - Please keep all contacts professional.
 Jokes, amusing or special stories, chain letters, or commercial solicitations are inappropriate